CONTRACTUAL CAPACITY OF GOVERNMENT AGENCIES IN NIGERIA

 • approval and appointment of vendor; and

-• notice of approval to vendor and documentations
+• notice of approval to vendor and documentation

 Did you find this article helpful?